Pseudonym-Tim/mewgenics-ui-api/README.md

 ## UI API

-This API exposes all kinds of scene, text, button, and lifecycle helpers!
+The current API exposes all kinds of scene, text, button, and lifecycle helpers!
+More will be added in the future!

 | Function | Purpose |
 |----------|---------|